Revealing emergent human-like conceptual representations from language prediction: Abstract

 \section{Abstract}

-{ Recent advances in large language models (LLMs) provide a new opportunity to address the long-standing question of how concepts are represented and organized in the mind, which is central to unravelling the nature of human cognition.
-Here, we reframed the classic reverse dictionary task to simulate human concept inference in context and investigated the emergence of human-like conceptual representations within LLMs.
-We found that LLMs were able to infer concepts from definitional descriptions and construct representation spaces that converge towards a shared, context-independent structure.
-These representations effectively predicted human behavioural judgments and aligned well with neural activity patterns in the human brain, offering evidence for biological plausibility.
-These findings demonstrate that human-like conceptual representations and organization can naturally emerge from language prediction, even without real-world grounding.
-Our work supports the view that LLMs serve as valuable tools for understanding complex human cognition and paves the way for better alignment between artificial and human intelligence. }
+{ People acquire concepts through rich physical and social experiences and use them to understand and navigate the world.
+In contrast, large language models (LLMs), trained solely through next-token prediction on text, exhibit strikingly human-like behaviors.
+Are these models developing concepts akin to those of humans?
+If so, how are such concepts represented, organized, and related to behavior?
+Here, we address these questions by investigating the representations formed by LLMs during an in-context concept inference task.
+We found that LLMs can flexibly derive concepts from linguistic descriptions in relation to contextual cues about other concepts.
+The derived representations converge toward a shared, context-independent structure, and alignment with this structure reliably predicts model performance across various understanding and reasoning tasks.
+Moreover, the convergent representations effectively capture human behavioral judgments and closely align with neural activity patterns in the human brain, providing evidence for biological plausibility.
+Together, these findings establish that structured, human-like conceptual representations can emerge purely from language prediction without real-world grounding, highlighting the role of conceptual structure in understanding intelligent behavior.
+More broadly, our work suggests that LLMs offer a tangible window into the nature of human concepts and lays the groundwork for advancing alignment between artificial and human intelligence. }